 Our Community Centers Are as Active as You Are

-- The Multicultural Resource Center, welcoming all students from all backgrounds, helps create an inclusive community by acknowledging, celebrating and promoting the diverse experiences of every student.
+The Multicultural Resource Center welcomes all students from all backgrounds and helps create an inclusive community by acknowledging, celebrating, and promoting the diverse experiences of every student.

 Keefe Campus Center is the Hub

 Every student visits Keefe Campus Center at least once a day.
-This yellow building in the heart of campus is home to a post office, movie theater and game room; WAMH radio; Schwemm’s Coffee House; and student meeting and performance spaces.
-It’s also home to the Center for Community Engagement, the Multicultural Resource Center, the Queer Resource Center, and the Women’s and Gender Center.
+This yellow building in the heart of campus is home to a post office, movie theater, and game room; WAMH radio; Schwemm’s Coffee House; and student meeting and performance spaces.
+It’s also home to the Center for Community Engagement and our resource centers.

 Religion & Spirituality

-Our Religious Life advisors and staff are here to support you in your religious and spiritual exploration, assuring that you have access to the services and practices of your choosing.
+Our Religious & Spiritual Life advisors and staff are here to support you in your religious and spiritual exploration, assuring that you have access to the services and practices of your choosing.

 Sports & Recreation

-The Powerhouse is a renovated steam plant turned student nightclub, right here on campus.
-Go to the Powerhouse for live performances, movie screenings, art exhibits, panel discussions, pub nights, outdoor picnics and much more.
+The Powerhouse is a former steam plant that was converted into a student nightclub — and is right here on campus.
+Go to the Powerhouse for live performances, movie screenings, art exhibits, panel discussions, pub nights, outdoor picnics, and much more.